Quadriffis/immortal-millionaire/1 - lose weight.md

 - What foods make you feel full (satiety index)
 - What foods are absorbed quickly/slowly (glycemic index & load)
 - Effective accountability and motivation tactics
+- How a bet with my mother got me obsessed with weight loss for a few weeks

 ## Tools